apache/spark/docs/scala-programming-guide.md

 # Linking with Spark

 To write a Spark application, you will need to add both Spark and its dependencies to your CLASSPATH.
+If you use sbt or Maven, Spark is available through Maven Central at:

+    groupId = org.spark_project
+    artifactId = spark-core_{{site.SCALA_VERSION}}
+    version = {{site.SPARK_VERSION}}

-The easiest way to do this is to run `sbt/sbt assembly` to build both Spark and its dependencies into one JAR (`core/target/spark-core-assembly-0.6.0.jar`), then add this to your CLASSPATH.
-Alternatively, you can publish Spark to the Maven cache on your machine using `sbt/sbt publish-local`.
-It will be an artifact called `spark-core` under the organization `org.spark-project`.
+For other build systems or environments, you can run `sbt/sbt assembly` to build both Spark and its dependencies into one JAR (`core/target/spark-core-assembly-0.6.0.jar`), then add this to your CLASSPATH.

 In addition, you'll need to import some Spark classes and implicit conversions.
 Add the following lines at the top of your program: